satendra02/react-chrome-extension/README.md

 # React Chrome Extension

 chrome extension boilerplate with ReactJs using inject page strategy.
+You can read [this blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39) for details

 ## Features